afohaghighat/vidly-redux/README.md

 # vidly-redux
-Redux embeded for vidly project
+Redux embedded in to vidly project